-- Add cabbage, carrots and celery, and continue to cook for 5-10 minutes, stirring occasionally.
+- Add cabbage, carrots and celery, and continue to cook for 5 to 10 minutes, stirring occasionally.

 - Add the stock, increase heat to high, and bring to a simmer.
 Once simmering, add the tomatoes, potatoes and herbs.

-- Reduce heat to low and simmer 25-30 minutes, or until vegetables are fork-tender.
+- Reduce heat to low and simmer 25 to 30 minutes, or until vegetables are fork-tender.

 - Add frozen corn, salt and pepper in last 5 minutes of cooking.